The Formal Theory of Monads, Univalently: Preliminaries

-Univalent displayed bicategories are defined similarly to univalent bicategories, and the precise definition can be found elsewhere \cite{bicatspaper}.
-If we have a displayed bicategory $\D$ over $\B$ and if both $\B$ and $\D$ are univalent, then $\total{\D}$ is univalent as well.
-This gives modular way to construct univalent bicategories.
+If we have a displayed bicategory $\D$ over $\B$ and if both $\B$ and $\D$ are univalent, then $\total{\D}$ is univalent as well \cite[Theorem 7.4]{bicatspaper}.

-In numerous different examples, we look at displayed bicategories whose displayed 2-cells are actually trivial, in a certain sense.
+In numerous different examples, we look at displayed bicategories whose displayed 2-cells are actually trivial in a certain sense.
 More precisely, we look at two properties.
 One of them expresses that between all displayed 1-cells $\disp{f} : \dmor{\disp{x}}{\disp{y}}{f}$ and $\disp{g} : \dmor{\disp{x}}{\disp{y}}{g}$, there is at most one displayed 2-cell.
-That property is called \emph{locally propositional}: it expresses that the type $\dtwo{\disp{f}}{\disp{g}}{\tau}$ is a proposition.
+A displayed bicategory satisfying that property, is called a \emph{local preorder}: it expresses that the type $\dtwo{\disp{f}}{\disp{g}}{\tau}$ is a proposition.
 The other property is \emph{locally groupoidal}, and it says that every displayed 2-cell over an invertible 2-cell is again invertible.
+One way to construct such displayed bicategories, is as follows.